elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-the-density-of-water-differ-between-its-liquid-and-solid-states.md

 url: /learn/chemistry/questions/how-does-the-density-of-water-differ-between-its-liquid-and-solid-states
 score: -1.0
 related_article1:
+    id: 167135
+    title: >-
+        What is cohesion in water and how does it contribute to the formation of raindrops?
+    subject: Chemistry
+    url: /learn/chemistry/questions/what-is-cohesion-in-water-and-how-does-it-contribute-to-the-formation-of-raindrops
+related_article2:
     id: 167129
+    title: >-
-    title: What is the chemical formula for water and how is it represented?
+        What is the chemical formula for water and how is it represented?
     subject: Chemistry
     url: /learn/chemistry/questions/what-is-the-chemical-formula-for-water-and-how-is-it-represented
-related_article2:
-    id: 167131
-    title: What are the three states of matter in which water can exist?
-    subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-three-states-of-matter-in-which-water-can-exist
 related_article3:
-    id: 167134
+    id: 167139
-    title: Explain the significance of positive and negative charges in water molecules.
+    title: >-
+        What role do hydrogen bonds play in the molecular structure of water?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-significance-of-positive-and-negative-charges-in-water-molecules
-related_article4:
-    id: 167137
-    title: Why is water considered a universal solvent and how does it interact with different molecules?
-    subject: Chemistry
-    url: /learn/chemistry/questions/why-is-water-considered-a-universal-solvent-and-how-does-it-interact-with-different-molecules
+    url: /learn/chemistry/questions/what-role-do-hydrogen-bonds-play-in-the-molecular-structure-of-water
 ---

 &nbsp;